-The SMBC VaR model estimates the maximum loss by running simulations of changes in profit and loss on market fluctuation scenarios based on historical data.
-Until fiscal 2004, we used the Monte Carlo simulation method, but from fiscal 2005 we have switched to the historical simulation method, which allows us to calculate VaR in a way that more accurately reflects actual market movements.
+The SMBC VaR model estimates the maximum loss by running simulations of changes in profit and loss on market fluctuation scenarios based on historical data (historical simulation method).

 Market risk can be divided into various factors: foreign exchange rate, interest rate, equity price, and option risks.
 Finetuned management for each risk category is achieved by employing the VaR method in conjunction with suitable indicators for managing the risk of individual financial instruments such as the basis-point-value (BPV) indicator, which measures the potential change in earnings stated at market value for every 0.01 percentage-point fluctuation in interest rates.